Is ketamine therapy appropriate for me?

-What medical and psychiatric conditions could potentially exclude me from ketamine infusion treatments?
+What medical and psychiatric conditions could potentially exclude me from ketamine therapy?

 The most common medical condition that prevents and/or interferes with ketamine treatments is uncontrolled hypertension, so we encourage patients considering ketamine treatments to ensure their blood pressure is well controlled, not only for this reason but to safeguard your overall health.
 Please consult your primary care physician if you are not sure about your hypertension status.
 Ketamine infusions cannot be administered if your blood pressure is abnormal on the day of the treatment.
 Our protocols regarding blood pressure are very strict, to ensure your safety.

 Is ketamine safe to use in this setting?

 Can I get addicted to ketamine from being treated with it for depression?

-Do I need to be referred by a psychiatrist or therapist to be considered for ketamine infusions?
+Do I need to be referred by a psychiatrist or therapist to be considered for ketamine therapy?

 Will my insurance cover the cost of the ketamine treatments?

-However, we are contracted with most major health plans (not Medicare), including Aetna, Blue Cross, Blue Shield, United Healthcare, Tricare, HealthNet, MHN, Magellan, and Cigna.
+However, we are contracted with most major health plans (not Medicare), including Aetna, Blue Cross, Blue Shield, United Healthcare, Tricare, HealthNet, Magellan, and Cigna.
 Because we are contracted with these companies, we can bill directly to them for psychiatric consultations and follow-ups.